artefactual/atom-docs/admin-manual/installation/linux/ubuntu-trusty.rst

 -----

-We strongly recommend using `MySQL <https://www.mysql.com/>`__  5.5 as it's much better than its previous major release in terms of speed, scalability and user-friendliness.
+We strongly recommend using `MySQL <https://www.mysql.com/>`__  5.5 as it's much better than the previous major release in terms of speed, scalability and user-friendliness.
 Also, we've experienced very good results using forks like Percona Server or MariaDB, so don't be afraid and use them if you want!